fangwei123456/Spike-Element-Wise-ResNet/readme.md

 # Spike-Element-Wise-ResNet

-This repository contains the codes for the paper ***Deep Residual Learning in Spiking Neural Networks***.
+This repository contains the codes for the paper [Deep Residual Learning in Spiking Neural Networks](https://arxiv.org/abs/2102.04159).
 The trained models are too large that we can't upload them to this repository.
 But we used a identical seed during training, and we can ensure that the user can get almost the same accuracy when using our codes to train.

 ## Dependency